 Glycemic index: A helpful tool for diabetes?

 Some people with diabetes use the glycemic index (GI) as a guide in selecting foods for meal planning.
 The glycemic index classifies carbohydrate-containing foods according to their potential to raise your blood sugar level.
 Foods with a high glycemic index value tend to raise your blood sugar higher and faster than do foods with a lower value.

 The glycemic index may have some benefits, but may have some problems too.
 Concerns include:

-- Doesn't show how single food items versus a combinations of foods can impact blood sugar differently
+- Doesn't show how single food items versus a combination of foods can impact blood sugar differently

 - Doesn't consider all variables that affect blood sugar, such as how food is prepared or how much is eaten

 - Doesn't rank foods based on nutrient content — foods with a low GI ranking may be high in calories, sugar or saturated fat

 It can be difficult to follow the glycemic index.
 For one thing, there's no standard for what is considered low, moderate and high glycemic foods.
 Packaged foods generally don't list their GI ranking on the label, and it can be hard to estimate what it might be.